MINI BERRY TARTS — Mini sugar cookie cups filled with vanilla pastry cream and topped with fresh berries.

 The secret is the refrigerated sugar cookie dough.
 Rolled into a 1-inch ball and placed in a mini muffin tin, it magically bakes up into the perfect little tart shell.

 I’ve also used very well drained mandarin oranges, and I think pineapple tidbits would work too.
+Freshly diced kiwi is also a nice, colorful addition.

 I live in a house full of boys, where I assure you, no one but me cares about food presentation.
 And I can’t even begin to tell you how much my family loves them!